anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-After mapping the server response schema to the rich domain model, we can convert rich domain models to arbitrary view models.
+After mapping the server response schema to the domain model, we can replicate rich domain models to arbitrary view models.
 A rich domain model should not be presented in the view layer or sent via message bus.
+The domain model focuses on invariants and use cases rather than presentational layer requirements.
 The adapter or assembler pattern enables two incompatible models to work together.

 **» Offline First & Client-side Storage**<br/>

 Complying with the **Offline First** paradigm, we must ensure that business logic works entirely offline.
 Modern applications should handle a dropped connection gracefully.
 Like **Progressive Web Apps** (PWA) we want offline capabilities, so that users can interact with the application until the network is reachable again.
-The HTML5 IndexedDB is a large-scale storage system with a great browser support.
+The HTML5 IndexedDB is a large-scale storage system with great browser support.
 The flexibility of
-IndexedDB when creating object stores with different schemas provides a solid ground for saving and persisting aggregates on the client-side:
+IndexedDB when creating object stores with different schemas provides a solid ground for saving and persisting data (Aggregates) on the client-side:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContextSync.PNG)

-While Service Workers are mandatory to enable caching of assets like images, videos and stylesheets, we prefer offline capabilities build around the IndexedDB storage and synchronize data custom-made.
-The main difference here is that PWAs will take over control of at which point data will be cached and retrieved from the server.
-We also want to take advantage of native platform features like push notifications.
+While Service Workers are mandatory to enable caching of assets like images, videos and stylesheets, we prefer offline capabilities build around the IndexedDB database to store and synchronize data custom-made.
+With Angular 6 and the @angular/pwa module we have great support for building PWAs very easily.
+But we only use `asset groups` and omit `data groups` to retain control over the client cache, because PWAs will take over control of at which point data will be cached and retrieved from the server.
+The Angular 6 PWA module is not capable of caching POST requests without manual instructions.
-With Angular 6 and the @angular/pwa module we have great support for building PWAs very easily, but we only use `asset groups` and omit `data groups`.
-Native features are considered as add-ons to the aforementioned IndexedDB approach, in which the focus is on client-side persistence as first-class citizen.
+Of course we wish to take advantage of native platform features like push notifications etc. Native features are considered as add-ons to the aforementioned
+IndexedDB approach, in which the focus is on client-side persistence as first-class citizen.

 **» CQRS in Angular**<br/>